zeyuz35/zeyuz35.github.io/vault/SFM.markov.md

 ---
 id: XiJC0xxXNzTGVmJGnTgDE
-title: Static Factor Models with Markov Regime Switching
+title: Markov Regime Switching
-updated: 1636283361568
+updated: 1638412893730
 created: 1635422015099
+bibliography: [references.bib]
+reference-section-title: References
 ---

 #markov #regime

 Luke Hartigan's thesis also contains an approach to markov switching for factor models, however, haven't spent the time needed to read into it too much yet.

-Liu and Chen 2016 Statistica Sinica
+[@liu_regime-switching_2017]

 Does not seem to be a very well known paper, despite arguably being technically sound.